junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Tribal Recognition Act of 2017”.
+This Act may be cited as the “Tribal Recognition Act of 2018”.

 ## § 2.
 Findings

 Congress finds as follows:

-- **(1)** Article I, section 8, clause 3 of the Constitution (commonly known as the “Indian Commerce Clause”) gives Congress authority over Indian affairs.
+- **(1)** Article I, section 8, clause 3 of the Constitution (commonly known as the Indian Commerce Clause) gives Congress authority over Indian affairs.
 - **(2)** Such authority is plenary and exclusive.
-- **(3)** Such authority may not be exercised by the executive branch, except as expressly delegated by an Act of Congress (or by a treaty ratified by the Senate before March 1871).
+- **(3)** Such authority may not be exercised by the judicial branch or by the executive branch (except to the extent that such authority has been expressly delegated to the executive branch by an Act of Congress).

 ## § 3.
 Definitions

 As used in this Act:

 - **(1)** *Assistant Secretary* The term Assistant Secretary means the Assistant Secretary of Indian Affairs, or that officer’s authorized representative.
 - **(2)** *Autonomous* The term autonomous means the exercise of political influence or authority independent of the control of any other Indian governing entity.
-Autonomous must be understood in the context of the history, geography, culture and social organization of the petitioning group.
+Autonomous must be understood in the context of the history, geography, culture, and social organization of the petitioning group.
-- **(3)** *Community* The term Community means any group of people which can demonstrate that consistent interactions and significant social relationships exist within its membership and that its members are differentiated from and identified as distinct from nonmembers.
-Community must be understood in the context of the history, geography, culture and social organization of the group.
+- **(3)** *Community* The term Community means any group of people who can demonstrate that consistent interactions and significant social relationships exist within its membership and that its members are differentiated from and identified as distinct from nonmembers.
+Community must be understood in the context of the history, geography, culture, and social organization of the group.
 - **(4)** *Continental United States* The term continental United States means the contiguous 48 States and Alaska.
 - **(5)** *Continuously or continuous* The term continuously or continuous means extending from first sustained contact with non-Indians throughout the group’s history to the present substantially without interruption.
 - **(6)** *Documented petition* The term documented petition means the detailed arguments made by a petitioner to substantiate its claim to continuous existence as an Indian tribe, together with the factual exposition and all documentary evidence necessary to demonstrate that these arguments address the mandatory criteria.
-- **(7)** *Historically, historical or history* The term historically, historical or history means dating from first sustained contact with non-Indians.
+- **(7)** *Historically, historical, or history* The term historically, historical, or history means dating from first sustained contact with non-Indians.
 - **(8)** *Indian group or group* The term Indian group or group means any Indian or Alaska Native aggregation within the continental United States that the Secretary of the Interior does not acknowledge to be an Indian tribe.
 Indian tribe, also referred to herein as tribe, means any Indian or Alaska Native tribe, band, pueblo, village, or community within the continental United States that the Secretary of the Interior has lawfully acknowledged as an Indian tribe.
 - **(9)** *Indigenous* The term indigenous means native to the continental United States in that at least part of the petitioner’s territory at the time of sustained contact extended into what is now the continental United States.
 - **(10)** *Informed party* The term informed party means any person or organization, other than an interested party, who requests an opportunity to submit comments or evidence or to be kept informed of general actions regarding a specific petitioner.
-- **(11)** *Interested party* The term interested party means any person, organization or other entity who can establish a legal, factual or property interest in an acknowledgment determination and who requests an opportunity to submit comments or evidence or to be kept informed of general actions regarding a specific petitioner.
-“Interested party” includes the governor and attorney general of the State in which a petitioner is located, and may include, but is not limited to, local governmental units, and any recognized Indian tribes and unrecognized Indian groups that might be affected by an acknowledgment determination.
+- **(11)** *Interested party* The term interested party means any person, organization, or other entity who can establish a legal, factual, or property interest in an acknowledgment determination and who requests an opportunity to submit comments or evidence or to be kept informed of general actions regarding a specific petitioner.
+“Interested party” includes the Governor and attorney general of the State in which a petitioner is located, and may include, but is not limited to, local governmental units, and any recognized Indian tribes and unrecognized Indian groups that might be affected by an acknowledgment determination.
 - **(12)** *Letter of intent* The term letter of intent means an undocumented letter or resolution by which an Indian group requests Federal acknowledgment as an Indian tribe and expresses its intent to submit a documented petition.
 - **(13)** *Petitioner* The term petitioner means any entity that has submitted a letter of intent to the Secretary requesting acknowledgment that it is an Indian tribe.
-- **(14)** *Political influence or authority* The term political influence or authority means a tribal council, leadership, internal process or other mechanism which the group has used as a means of influencing or controlling the behavior of its members in significant respects, and/or making decisions for the group which substantially affect its members, and/or representing the group in dealing with outsiders in matters of consequence.
-This process is to be understood in the context of the history, culture and social organization of the group.
+- **(14)** *Political influence or authority* The term political influence or authority means a tribal council, leadership, internal process, or other mechanism which the group has used as a means of influencing or controlling the behavior of its members in significant respects, and making decisions for the group which substantially affect its members, and representing the group in dealing with outsiders in matters of consequence.
+This process is to be understood in the context of the history, culture, and social organization of the group.
 - **(15)** *Previous Federal acknowledgment* The term previous Federal acknowledgment means action by the Federal Government clearly premised on identification of a tribal political entity and indicating clearly the recognition of a relationship between that entity and the United States.
 - **(16)** *Secretary* The term Secretary means the Secretary of the Interior or that officer’s authorized representative.
-- **(17)** *Sustained contact* The term sustained contact means the period of earliest sustained non-Indian settlement and/or governmental presence in the local area in which the historical tribe or tribes from which the petitioner descends was located historically.
+- **(17)** *Sustained contact* The term sustained contact means the period of earliest sustained non-Indian settlement or governmental presence in the local area in which the historical tribe or tribes from which the petitioner descends was located historically.

 ## § 4.
 Groups eligible to submit petitions

 - **(a)** *Eligible groups* Indian groups indigenous to the continental United States that are not federally recognized Indian tribes on the date of the enactment of this Act may submit a petition under this Act.
 - **(b)** *Ineligible groups* The following may not submit a petition under this Act:
-  - **(1)** Splinter groups, political factions, communities or groups of any character that separate from the main body of a federally recognized Indian tribe, unless they can establish clearly that they have functioned throughout history until the present as an autonomous tribal entity, even if they have been regarded by some as part of or have been associated in some manner with a federally recognized Indian tribe.
+  - **(1)** Splinter groups, political factions, communities, or groups of any character that separate from the main body of a federally recognized Indian tribe, unless they can establish clearly that they have functioned throughout history until the present as an autonomous tribal entity, even if they have been regarded by some as part of or have been associated in some manner with a federally recognized Indian tribe.
   - **(2)** Indian tribes, organized bands, pueblos, Alaska native villages, or communities that have been lawfully acknowledged to be federally recognized Indian tribes and are receiving services from the Bureau of Indian Affairs.
   - **(3)** Groups that petitioned and were denied Federal acknowledgment under part 83 of title 25, Code of Federal Regulations, including reorganized or reconstituted petitioners previously denied, or splinter groups, spin-offs, or component groups of any type that were once part of petitioners previously denied.
-  - **(4)** Groups for which a documented petition has not been filed pursuant to section 9 by the date that is five years after the date of the enactment of this Act.
+  - **(4)** Groups for which a documented petition has not been filed pursuant to section 9 by the date that is 5 years after the date of the enactment of this Act.
 - **(c)** *Groups with petitions in progress* This Act, including the criteria in section 7, shall apply to any Indian group whose documented petition was submitted and not denied on the date of the enactment of this Act.

 ## § 5.
 Filing a letter of intent

-Any Indian group in the continental United States that believes it should be acknowledged as an Indian tribe and that it can satisfy the criteria in this Act may submit a letter of intent requesting acknowledgment that an Indian group exists as an Indian tribe.
+Any eligible Indian group in the continental United States that believes it should be acknowledged as an Indian tribe and that it can satisfy the criteria in this Act may submit a letter of intent requesting acknowledgment that an Indian group exists as an Indian tribe.
 The letter of intent submitted under this section—

-- **(1)** shall be filed with the Assistant Secretary—Indian Affairs, Department of the Interior;
+- **(1)** shall be filed with the Assistant Secretary;
 - **(2)** may be filed in advance of, or at the same time as, a group’s documented petition; and
-- **(3)** shall be produced, dated and signed by the governing body of an Indian group.
+- **(3)** shall be produced, dated, and signed by the governing body of an Indian group.

 ## § 6.
 Duties of the Assistant Secretary

 - **(a)** *Guidelines* The Assistant Secretary shall make available guidelines for the preparation of documented petitions.
-These guidelines shall—
+These guidelines—
-  - **(1)** include an explanation of the criteria, a discussion of the types of evidence which may be used to demonstrate particular criteria, and general suggestions and guidelines on how and where to conduct research;
+  - **(1)** shall include an explanation of the criteria, a discussion of the types of evidence which may be used to demonstrate particular criteria, and general suggestions and guidelines on how and where to conduct research;
-  - **(2)** include an example of a documented petition format which shall provide guidance, but not preclude the use of any other format; and
+  - **(2)** shall include an example of a documented petition format which shall provide guidance, but not preclude the use of any other format; and
   - **(3)** may be supplemented or updated as necessary.
 - **(b)** *Research and preparation of petition* The Assistant Secretary—
   - **(1)** shall provide petitioners with suggestions and advice regarding preparation of the documented petition; and